microsoft/APSI/README.md

 The second trick is to break up each item into multiple parts and encode them separately into consecutive batching slots.
 Namely, if `plain_modulus` is a `B`-bit prime, then we write only `B - 1` bits of an item into a batching slot and the next `B - 1` bits into the next slot.
 One downside is that a batched plaintext/ciphertext now only holds a fraction of `poly_modulus_degree` items.
-Typically we would use either 4 or 8 slots per item.
-For example, if `plain_modulus` is a 20-bit prime, then 4 slots could encode an item of length 80, and the query ciphertext `Q` (and its powers) can encrypt up to `poly_modulus_degree / 4` of the receiver's items.
+For example, if `plain_modulus` is a 21-bit prime, then 4 slots could encode an item of length 80, and the query ciphertext `Q` (and its powers) can encrypt up to `poly_modulus_degree / 4` of the receiver's items.
 The receiver now queries substantially fewer items than before.
 The solution is to decouple the cuckoo hash table size from the `poly_modulus_degree` and simply use two or more ciphertexts to encrypt `{X_i}` (and their powers).